 The Vancouver band formerly known as JPNSGRLS continue to work on their fourth album with a new single that’s a nice slice of springtime alt-pop.
 If you watch Jann Arden’s show Jann, you’ll have seen singer Charlie Kerr on the show.

 4 workers say dining room conditions unsafe in largest workplace COVID-19 outbreak in Canada

 AstraZeneca 1st dose, Pfizer 2nd: study indicates that the combination is safe and effective

 RIYL: Quantum physics.
 Not really.

 Farideh (pronounced fair-i-day, just like “Faraday cageFormerly of the Saskatchewan feminist activist group Rosie and the Riveters, found himself suffering from motion sickness on the road.
 This led to an apprenticeship in mediation and soon after, explorations of quantum physics.
 WaveForms is both a love song and a “melodic expression of the physical phenomenon of quantum entanglement” used as a metaphor for the emotional interactions she has with her husband from a distance.
 The metaphor works.
 Believe me.

 5. Ali Barter, Chocolate cake

 RIYL: Uh, chocolate cake?

-It was an accidental discovery made when I wasn’t even looking for new music.
-Ali, who is based in Melbourne, Australia, has released material in recent years.
-This song was supposed to be part of her third album, but COVID meant a change of plan.
+It was an accidental discovery when I wasn’t even looking for new music.
+Ali, who is based in Melbourne, Australia, has been posting material for a few years.
+This song was supposed to be part of her third album, but COVID meant a change of plans.
 Call it grunge-pop.